anafvana/dotfiles/README.md

 2. Run the script under `.dotfiles/scripts/setup.sh`

+> [!WARNING]
-BEWARE: This is an interactive and it will output commands for you to run manually.
+> This is an interactive and it will output commands for you to run manually.

+### Windows

+> [!WARNING]
+> The Windows set up is not integrated with other \*nix setups

+1. Run `scripts/utils/setup-win.ps1`
+2. Follow instructions at the end of script run

 ### `nvim`